There is an option now on your profile page

 - God, the final boss in Duel Savior Destiny is ageless and completely impossible to kill, though not impossible to damage.
 The damage just doesn't stick.
 After being beaten in a fight, he'll just stand back up again and keep going.

-- This one's a spoiler for even being on the page: Ghost Trick features an odd form of this.
+- Ghost Trick features an odd form of this.
 Having a Temsik meteor fragment embedded in one's body is as fatal as a meteor wound should be, but doesn't let the victim die.
 Instead the body is suspended at the moment of death, instantly regenerating any harm done to it.
 The kicker?
 This "caught between life and death" deal also applies to the person's soul, which can stick around and animate the body again, or freely leave it to perform whatever Ghost Tricks they were lucky enough to end up with.

 - The Narrator of Immortality Blows has immortality "so perfect" that he/she survives the end of the world